OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.txt

 The Activities are core requisites for attaining the Level.
 Some are meant to be performed organization-wide and some correspond to actions for individual project teams.
 In either case, the Activities capture the core security function and organizations are free to determine how they fulfill the Activities.
 ## Results
 The Results characterize capabilities and deliverables obtained by achieving the given Level.
 In some cases these are specified concretely and in others, a more qualitative statement is made about increased capability.
-## Success metrics
+## Success Metrics
 The Success Metrics specify example measurements that can be used to check if an organization is performing at the given Level.
 Data collection and management is left to the choice of each organization, but recommended data sources and thresholds are provided.
-## Costs
-The Costs are qualitative statements about the expenses incurred by an organization attaining the given Level.
-While specific values will vary for each organizations, these are meant to provide an idea of the one-time and ongoing costs associated with operating at a particular Level.
 # Personnel
 These properties of a Level indicate the estimated ongoing overhead in terms of human resources for operating at the given Level.
-✦Developers Individuals performing detailed design and implementation of the software ✦Architects Individuals performing high-level design work and large scale system engineering ✦Managers Individuals performing day-today management of development staff ✦QA Testers Individuals performing quality assurance testing and prerelease verification of software ✦Security Auditors Individuals with technical security knowledge related to software being produced ✦Business Owners Individuals performing key decision making on software and its business requirements ✦Support Operations Individuals performing customer support or direct technical operations support
+✦Developers: Individuals performing detailed design and implementation of the software ✦Architects :Individuals performing high-level design work and large scale system engineering ✦Managers: Individuals performing day-today management of development staff ✦QA Testers: Individuals performing quality assurance testing and prerelease verification of software ✦Security Auditors: Individuals with technical security knowledge related to software being produced ✦Business Owners: Individuals performing key decision making on software and its business requirements ✦Support Operations: Individuals performing customer support or direct technical operations support
 # Related levels
 The Related Levels are references to Levels within other Practices that have some potential overlaps depending upon the organization’s structure and progress in building an assurance program.
 Functionally, these indicate synergies or optimizations in Activity implementation if the Related Level is also a goal or already in place.

 #Conducting Assessments
 By measuring an organization against the defined Security Practices, an overall picture of built-in security assurance activities is created.
 This type of assessment is useful for understanding the breadth of security activities currently in place at an organization.
 Further, it enables that organization to then utilize SAMM to create a future roadmap for iterative improvement.
 The process of conducting an assessment is simply evaluating an organization to determine the Maturity Level at which it is performing, The extent to which an organization’s performance is checked will usually vary according to the drivers behind the assessment, but in general, there are two recommended styles:
-✦Lightweight The assessment worksheets for each Practice are evaluated and scores are assigned based on answers.
+✦Lightweight: The assessment worksheets for each Practice are evaluated and scores are assigned based on answers.
 This type of assessment is usually sufficient for an organization that is trying to map their existing assurance program into SAMM and just wants to get a quick picture of where they stand.
-✦Detailed After completion of the assessment worksheets, additional audit work is performed to check the organization to ensure the Activities prescribed by each Practice are in place.
+✦Detailed: After completion of the assessment worksheets, additional audit work is performed to check the organization to ensure the Activities prescribed by each Practice are in place.
 Additionally since each Practice also specifies Success Metrics, that data should be collected to ensure that the organization is performing as expected.

 Scoring an organization using the assessment worksheets is straightforward.
 After answering the questions, evaluate the answer column to determine the Level.
 It is indicated by affirmative answers on all questions above the markers to the right of the answer column.
 Existing assurance programs might not always consist of activities that neatly fall on a boundary between Maturity Levels, e.g. an organization that assesses to a Level 1 for a given Practice might also have additional activities in place but not such that Level 2 is completed.
 For such cases, the organization’s score should be annotated with a “+” symbol to indicate there’s additional assurances in place beyond those indicated by the Level obtained.
 For example, an organization that is performing all Level 1 Activities for Operational Enablement as well as one Level 2 or 3 Activity would be assigned a “1+” score.
 Likewise, an organization performing all Activities for a Security Practice, including some beyond the scope of SAMM, would be given a "3+" score.